-Recent Accounting Pronouncements Not Yet Implemented: In February 2016, the FASB issued ASU 2016-02, Leases.
-The standard requires all leases with lease terms over 12 months to be capitalized as a right-of-use asset and lease liability on the statement of financial position at the date of lease commencement.
-Leases will be classified as either finance or operating.
-This distinction will be relevant for the pattern of expense recognition in the statement of activities.
-This standard will be effective for the calendar year ending December 31, 2022.
-The Organization is currently in the process of evaluating the impact of adoption of this ASU on the consolidated financial statements.
+Recently Adopted Accounting Pronouncements: In February 2016, the FASB issued ASU 2016-02, Leases (ASC 842).
+The new standard requires all leases with lease terms over 12 months to be capitalized as a right-of-use asset and lease liability on the consolidated balance sheets as of January 1, 2022.
+Leases will be classified as either finance or operating leases.
+The Organization adopted the standard using the optional transition method.
+Under this method, financial results reported in periods prior to 2022 are unchanged.
+The Organization has elected not to apply recognition requirements for leases with terms of 12 months or less.